John Elway: 1983 NFL draft

 With no successful trade before the draft, the Colts had to draft Elway and possibly trade him later.
-Team general manager Ernie Accorsi wanted Elway as, Accorsi later said, he did not foresee the 1984 Draft as producing any first-round quarterbacks.
-Accorsi announced Elway as the team's choice as soon as possible during the 15-minute window on draft day, surprising observers, but Kush already told Elway’s family by phone that the Colts would pick him regardless of baseball.
+Team general manager Ernie Accorsi wanted Elway as, Accorsi later said, he did not foresee the 1984 draft as producing any first-round quarterbacks.
+Accorsi announced Elway as the team's choice as soon as possible during the 15-minute window on draft day, surprising observers, but Kush already told Elway's family by phone that the Colts would pick him regardless of baseball.
 Elway that day reiterated his wish to not play for the Colts at a press conference, saying "As I stand here right now, I'm playing baseball".
-When a reporter pointed out that the Yankees were not based on the West Coast, Elway replied “They play baseball during the summertime”.
-Jack Elway said that John “will never play for Irsay or Coach Kush”.
+When a reporter pointed out that the Yankees were not based on the West Coast, Elway replied "They play baseball during the summertime".
+Jack Elway said that John "will never play for Irsay or Coach Kush".

-Worried that the Colts would waste their pick, team owner Robert Irsay began negotiating with the Denver Broncos before the draft.
+Worried that the Colts would waste their pick, Irsay began negotiating with the Denver Broncos before the draft.
 The Colts were interested in offensive lineman Chris Hinton, whom the Broncos chose as the fourth pick in the first round.
-On May 2, Irsay and Accorsi agreed to trade Elway for Hinton, backup quarterback Mark Herrmann, and a first-round pick in the 1984 Draft, which turned into offensive lineman Ron Solt.
-The Colts' controversial relocation to Indianapolis the following year would later prove to somewhat vindicate Jack Elway's concerns, and the team would largely struggle until the arrival of Peyton Manning during Elway’s last season as a player.
+On May 2, Irsay and Accorsi agreed to trade Elway for Hinton, backup quarterback Mark Herrmann, and a first-round pick in the 1984 draft, which turned into offensive lineman Ron Solt.
+The Colts' controversial relocation to Indianapolis the following year would later prove to somewhat vindicate Jack Elway's concerns, and the team would largely struggle until the arrival of Peyton Manning during Elway's last season as a player.